National Constituent Assembly (Republic of China): Deliberation

 The debate on the constitution draft adopted the three readings procedures.
 Prior to the first reading, some delegates proposed drafting a new constitution by the Legislative Yuan, instead of following the agreed "Conference Draft".
 The Assembly later decided to deliberate with "Conference Draft" as the basis after opposition from the minor parties.

 On 28 November, Chiang tabled the "Conference Draft" in the Assembly for consideration, starting the first reading.
 A number of nationalist delegates were resentful as they deemed the draft deviated from Sun's Five-power constitution model, therefore reverted the proposal to "May Fifth Draft" version within a week.
 Under CDSP's threat of quitting the Assembly, Chiang, also head of Kuomintang, convinced his party colleagues to respect the minor parties.
-A week later, the draft was reverted back to the original version.
+A week later, the draft was reverted to the original version.
 Most of the amendments were also rejected for breaching the resolution of Political Consultative Conference after the urge from leaders of KMT and CDSP.
 In total, 104 out of 151 amendments proposed in the first reading were voted down, with 98% of the draft kept from the "Conference Draft".
-Chiang reaffirmed the hope to establish a parliamentary system in the constitution to shun communists from attacking the constitution as "fascism" for empowering the executive and presidency.
+Chiang reaffirmed the hope to establish a parliamentary system in the constitution to shun Communists from attacking the constitution as "fascism" for empowering the executive and presidency.

 Second reading began on 21 December immediately after first reading.
 The draft was gone through clause by clause with details heavily debated.
-Delegates disputed whether the capital shall be Nanking or Peking, eventually resolved with no specific reference in the constitution.
+Delegates disputed whether the capital shall be Nanjing or Beijing, eventually resolved with no specific reference in the constitution.
 It was also argued that Manchu shall enjoy autonomy equal to Mongols and Tibetan, but rejected on basis that Manchu and Han are under one family.
 Another issue over assigning one-fifth quota to woman in the National Assembly was settled by stipulating that "[the] number of delegates to be elected by women's organizations shall be prescribed by law".

 Third reading commenced on 24 December with only minor amendments on the draft.
 The Constitution of the Republic of China was formally adopted on the other day, along with the implementation timeframe.
-Both document were handed to Chiang by Wu Ching-heng, chairman of the closing ceremony of the National Assembly.
+Both document were handed to Chiang by Wu Jingheng, chairman of the closing ceremony of the National Assembly.
 The Assembly, and the drafting of the constitution, were thus concluded.

 According to the timeline, the constitution shall be promogulated on 1 January 1947 and come into effect on 25 December 1947.